Be-Secure/Be-Secure/README.md

     *   Open-source security tool security stack

-The vision of Be-Secure community, is a future where the Be-Secure community becomes the one-stop for all open-source security tools and technologies that interoperate without the need for customized integrations with security handled proactively.
+We envision a future where the Be-Secure community becomes the one-stop for all open-source security tools and technologies that interoperate without the need for customized integrations with security handled proactively.

 ## Be-Secure Projects / Utilities:
    One of the first utilities to be created as part of Be-Secure project is BeSman.